Guide to Energy-Efficient Thermostat Settings in Winter in Auburn and Opelika

-It's winter!
-And that means cold temperatures and high heating costs.
-If you're looking to reduce your energy bills this season without compromising comfort, this guide is for you.
-We’ll discuss how to make sure your Auburn and Opelika home stays cozy without costing you a fortune.
-With these tips, it'll be easy to keep cozy all winter long!
+It’s winter!
+And that means cold temperatures and big heating costs.
+If you’re looking to reduce your energy bills this season without sacrificing comfort, this guide is for you.
+We’ll review how to make sure your Auburn and Opelika home stays warm without costing you an arm and a leg.
+With these ideas, it’ll be easy to keep cozy all winter long!

-Let’s review what temperature to set your thermostat in winter:
+Let’s go over what temperature to set your thermostat in winter:

 • While you’re home during the day.